 The firecracker vine benefits from plenty of water.

-Make sure the vines in planted in a well-drained soil where the firecracker remains damp but not soggy.
+Make sure the vines are planted in well-drained soil where the firecracker remains damp but not soggy.
 Otherwise, this will lead to root rot.

-Ensure the plant gets plenty of water especially when it grows actively.
+Ensure the plant gets plenty of water, especially when it grows actively.
 The water should remain at room temperature.
-In addition, watering and misting gives the plant the moisture it requires.
+In addition, watering and misting give the plant the moisture it requires.

 Firecracker (Spanish Flag Vine) Plant Care

 The plant does well in tropical conditions, and when taken care of properly, it flowers all year round.

 The Manettia has two different varieties.
 The Manettia Inflata, mostly grown in greenhouses, flowers all year long.